 With support from LOR, the Farm Park was able to purchase the river-side property in 2015 and leverage their program to receive a Conservation and Connection Initiative grant totaling more than $150,000 over four years.
 Marchildon has seen the Farm Park bring together some of the most disparate cross-sections of Alamosa residents: from fourth-generation Hispanic farmers, to curious millennials interested in regenerative agriculture, to enthusiastic elementary school students.

-“It’s hard to believe, but many of these kids have never been in the water before,” says Bethany Powell, Executive Director of the Rio Grande Watershed Conservation and Education Initiative.
+“It’s hard to believe, but many of these kids have never been in the water before,” says Bethany Howell, Executive Director of the Rio Grande Watershed Conservation and Education Initiative.
 She’s standing on the river bank at the Farm Park as students paddle around in kayaks on the rushing current, swollen with snowmelt.
 She’s the organizer of the annual Water Fest on the Rio, which brings children and families to the Rio Grande Farm Park to learn about aquatic habitats, agriculture, rivers, and recreation.

 “People believe rural kids are outside all the time.
 But, especially here in the Valley, we have a lot of barriers.
 If you live five miles from the river, how are you going to get there?
 There’s no transportation.
 No sidewalks.
 Maybe your family can’t spend the gas money.”

-Powell says initiatives like the Farm Park are alleviating lack of access and helping the community fall back in love with their land.
+Howell says initiatives like the Farm Park are alleviating lack of access and helping the community fall back in love with their land.
 “Our kids just need to get in the water and play.
 Then, maybe, they’ll start to understand that we’re all part of this watershed.
 We want to show them it’s a community: animals, plants, people, we all have to share this.”

 Sharing, after all, can cause major anxiety in the Valley.

-“Tourism might seem like a cleaner source of income,” warns Powell, “but growing outdoor rec at the expense of agriculture and culture will hurt the community.
+“Tourism might seem like a cleaner source of income,” warns Howell, “but growing outdoor rec at the expense of agriculture and culture will hurt the community.
 Agriculture has been the economic engine for hundreds of years.
 We can’t just say, ‘Move over.
 It’s recreation’s turn.’”